About the Foundation

 Todd graduated cum laude from Duke University.
-He worked 12 years for Stiefel Laboratories, holding positions in marketing, sales operations and strategy.
+He worked 12 years for Stiefel Laboratories, holding positions in marketing, sales operations, and strategy.
 During his tenure, the company’s revenues quadrupled.
-He was the Chief Strategy Officer, the Enterprise Leadership Team chairman and a member of the Board’s executive committee.
-He was responsible for 250 people including the finance, strategy, risk, facilities, administration and program management functions.
+He was the Chief Strategy Officer, the Enterprise Leadership Team chairman, and a member of the Board’s executive committee.
+He was responsible for 250 people including the finance, strategy, risk, facilities, administration, and program management functions.
 Todd co-led the teams that sold equity to Blackstone and Stiefel Laboratories to GlaxoSmithKline.

-From 2012-2013 Todd spearheaded the Foundation Beyond Belief international team that raised nearly a million dollars for The Leukemia & Lymphoma Society.
+From 2012-2013 Todd spearheaded the Foundation Beyond Belief international team that raised over a million dollars for The Leukemia & Lymphoma Society.
 In 2012, he was the Light The Night National Top Individual Fundraiser for the Leukemia and Lymphoma Society.

 Todd Stiefel’s roles in the Freethought Movement:

 - Chair and Founder (2021-present)

 - Development Committee Member (2009-2012)